How to Calculate Hours Worked Like a Pro

 Step 4: Subtract unpaid breaks.

 If you had any unpaid breaks during your work period, subtract the duration of those breaks from the total time calculated in the previous step.
-For example, if you took a 30-minute unpaid break, subtract 30 minutes from the 8 hours and 15 minutes calculated earlier.
+For example, if you took a 30-minute, unpaid break, subtract 30 minutes from the eight hours and 15 minutes calculated earlier.

 Step 5: Convert the remaining time to decimal format.